obsidiansystems/contributing-guide/README.rst

 In the code
 ^^^^^^^^^^^

 We're always striving to improve documentation.
-Please include `haddock <https://haskell-haddock.readthedocs.io/en/latest/index.html>`__ documentation for any added code, and update the documentation for any code you modify.
+Please include inline API documentation (e.g. `Haddock <https://haskell-haddock.readthedocs.io/en/latest/index.html>`__) for any added code, and update the documentation for any code you modify.
+Things that should generally be documented:

+- Exported names (e.g. functions, type classes, data types, record fields, constructors, function arguments when they are anything but completely obvious)
+- Subtle or complex algorithms
+- Subtle/non-obvious design choices
+- Things that could be improved later (use, ``FIXME`` or ``TODO`` markers in comments where appropriate)
+- Things that are intentionally *not* exported and why that is the case

 In the ``ChangeLog``
 ^^^^^^^^^^^^^^^^^^^^